 • General political lobbying (lobbying a Commonwealth public official, department, agency or authority of the Commonwealth, a registered political party, or a federal election candidate or registered political campaigner);

-• Communications activity (where information is disseminated to the public, or produced for communication to the public);
+• Communications activity (where information is disseminated to the public or a section of the public, or produced for communication to the public or a section of the public);

 • A disbursement activity (where money or things of value are distributed on behalf of a foreign principal);